Residency FAQ

 It may.
 Considering the fact that the first principle of gaining residency is 12 consecutive months of physical presence in Washington, you risk the chance of fulfilling that minimum requirement if you leave for the summer.
 That is particularly true if you are going back to your home state, and even more true if you are living with your parents in your home state for the summer.

-Assuming you left the state only for education purposes, and you did not change your documents while there, you most likely can still be classified as a resident here.
-Furthermore, if you are dependent on your Washington parent/guardian, you may be eligible for residency.
+Assuming you left the state only for education purposes, returned to WA after completing your degree program, and you did not change your documents while there, you most likely can still be classified as a resident here.
+Furthermore, if you are dependent and have a Washington-resident parent/guardian, you should be eligible for resident status via your parent.

 Residency classification is complicated and sometimes an individual’s case is unique due to immigration status, family issues, military or civil service or having moved frequently.
 Please email questions regarding residency to the WWU Residency service account.